 Designers today are expected to play a vital role in the business strategy of all major brands.
 There has never been a greater need for creativity in every business and every service; a very exciting time for designers who have never been more important in creating the fabric for tomorrow’s brands.

 Can designers really add value to businesses, that have depended on a certain skill types, specifically the suits for a very long time: Can companies really depend on designers for some serious thinking, the core of any business or brand, “the strategy”?
 Can they depend on the lateral thinking, colourful, creative types to provide an invaluable dimension to their business?
-Or are "creativity" and "innovation" industry jargons that complicate things further?
+The Answer to that is, yes they can and they are calling it "Design thinking".

 In truth businesses today are trying to simplify the technology and information overload.
 Simplification today means clarity; clarity and focus lead to success.
 It’s no wonder that “Simplicity” in itself has become a rare and most sought after commodity in any business.
 Designers are the masters of “information deconstruction” they tend to extract the most important information first and put it to action.
 They think in a non linear pattern and are used to working backwards.
 At times, can even jump in, in the middle of a project and are able to connect the dots that are needed to solve the problem.